 What is Data Verification?

-Data verification is the process of ensuring that data is accurate, consistent, and trustworthy by cross-checking it with trusted sources or pre-established guidelines.
-It acts as a quality control measure that prevents errors, maintains accuracy, and ensures data integrity before it is used for business operations, decision-making, or compliance.
+Data verification is the process of ensuring that information is accurate, consistent, and trustworthy by comparing it against reliable sources or predefined standards.
+This verification process acts as a quality control measure that prevents errors, maintains data accuracy, and ensures data integrity before the information is used for business operations, compliance, or decision-making.

 Why is Data Verification Important?